epam/edp-install/docs/developer-guide/edp-workflow.md

    `chore`: (updating grunt tasks etc; no production code change)

    `!`: (added to other commit types to mark breaking changes) For example:

       [EPMDEDP-0000]: feat!: Job provisioner is responsible for the formation of Jenkinsfile

-      BREAKING CHANGE: Job provisioner creates Jenkinsfile and is configured in Jenkins pipeline as a pipeline script.
+      BREAKING CHANGE: Job provisioner creates Jenkinsfile and configures it in Jenkins pipeline as a pipeline script.

    d.
 Commit message: